Skip to content

 One of the best things to do on Denman Island is head out onto the Georgia Strait with a kayak, canoe or paddleboard to enjoy the amazing scenery and possibly spot some of the extensive marine life in the area.
 Denman is even small enough (19 km x 5 km) for experienced paddlers to make it all the way around in a day.

-If you need to rent, head slightly north along the east coast to Denman Hornby Canoes and Kayaks, where you can get kayaks, canoes or paddleboards for $50 / $70 / $80 (half-day / full day/ 24 hrs) + $50/day after that and double kayaks for $80 / $100 / $110 + $80/day.
+If you need to rent, head slightly north along the east coast to Denman Hornby Canoes and Kayaks, where you can rent kayaks, canoes or paddleboards for half-day or full day.
 They also offer lessons and custom tours.

 Bill Mee Park has an easily accessible boat launch and nicely protected water, making it the most popular starting point for people with their own gear.